xtdb-labs/learn-crux-datalog-today/master.md

 # Runtime Setup

 You need to get Crux running before you can use it.
-Here we are using Clojure on the JVM and using Crux locally, as an embedded in-memory library, but the Datalog query API is identical and all these queries would work equally over the network via HTTP and the Java/Clojure client library).
+Here we are using Clojure on the JVM and running Crux locally, as an embedded in-memory library.
+However, the Datalog query API is identical for all clients and all these queries would work equally well over the network via HTTP and the Java/Clojure client library.

 ```edn no-exec
 {:deps